rockwellwindsor/postbook/README.md

 # TO-DO

-* If post/comment bleong to user then show edit icons
+* filter all the pages you do not want users to see.